top of page

 Note:

-The painting believed to be of Voodoo queen Marie Laveau is the historic face of the tignon.
-Although she was born just before the tignon laws were voided, she is a physical example of how that tradition carried over as a fashion statement rather than its original intention of suppression.
+The painting is believed to be of Voodoo queen Marie Laveau, the historic face of the tignon.
+Although she was born just before the Tignon laws were voided, she is a physical example of how that tradition carried over as a fashion statement rather than its original intention of oppression.

 bottom of page